Gillette Stadium

 - New England Belongs to Me

-The club enjoys a healthy partnership with many pubs, including The Phoenix Landing, The Banshee, Murphy’s Law, Arigna Irish Pub & Coal Fire Kitchen, and Brass Monkey among many others.
+The club enjoys a healthy partnership with many pubs and bars in the region.
+The Phoenix Landing, The Banshee, Murphy’s Law, Arigna Irish Pub & Coal Fire Kitchen, and Brass Monkey are among the well-known options.

 The stadium was given construction approval just before the turn of the century, with construction then beginning in March 2000.
 After two years, it finally saw its first event, when New England Revolution battled it out with Dallas Burn in May 2002.
 The exterior wasn’t finished, but the interior was, with the hosts running out 2-0 winners.